 The FCC announced that effective October 1, 2016, its fees for accessing the national Do-Not-Call database will be increased to $61 per area code, or $16,714 for the entire nation.
 The fee for accessing an additional area code for a half year will remain at just $30.
 Remember that sellers must obtain a subscription account number ("SAN") and purchase all area codes into which they will call, unless they have an exemption such as well-documented written consent or an established business relationship.
 Non-telemarketing calls are not subject to the consumer DNC list, but use caution because "telemarketing" is defined broadly.

-interCloud9’s Predictive dialer easily integrates with Leadmailbox an industry leading CRM for managing your prospects/contacts and creating drip mail campaigns.
-Don’t have a Predictive Dialer that easily integrates with your CRM give interCloud9 and leadmailbox a try!
-Its time you stop dialing your prospects by hand and put your call center in over drive with a hosted predictive dialer from interCloud9.
+interCloud9’s Predictive dialer easily integrates with Blitz Lead Manager an industry leading CRM for managing your collection accounts.
+Don’t have a Predictive Dialer that easily integrates with your business CRM give interCloud9 and Blitz Lead Manager a try!